tjelvar-olsson/biologists-guide-to-computing/source/first-steps-towards-automation.rst

     $ history

 Note that each command has a history number associated with it.
-You can use the number in the history this to rerun a previous command without having to retype it.
+You can use the number in the history to rerun a previous command without having to retype it.
 For example to rerun command number 597 you would type in:

 .. code-block:: none

     $ !597

+Note that the exclamation mark (``!``) in the above is required.

 Clearing the terminal window